Tygron/tygron-dashboard/dashboards/hso/README.md

 ### Sankey Diagram
 The Sankey Diagram visualizes how water flows through the system.
 It shows from which water storage compartments the water flows to the next storage component.
 This also includes Area In and Area Out, representing the aggregated inflow to and outflow from the area associated with the HSO.
+Using the slider, different time steps can be explored.

 For a complete overview of all possible flows in Tygron, see this HTML reference: [placeholder].